 - Search Fold3 for the words Henry Moyer.
 You will find too many (17,000+) results to sort through, so on the left, change the tab called Categories to Titles and then select Census - US Federal 1860.
 This dramatically reduces the results.
 Next filter it down further by clicking on Modify Search.
 In the Keyword box type two new keywords: Montgomery and Franconia and click Search.
 This reduces it still further to about a dozen results—most in the 1860 Census.
 I'm amazed that there were six Henry Moyer's all living in Franconia Township in Montgomery County, PA in 1860, but the name was very common in that part of Pennsylvania.
 From the list, click on the thumbnail for the one on page 27, and you will find my g-g-grandfather's family on lines 11-16.
 Float or hover your mouse over line 15 on the census page and then click on the little pop-up box for More Info....
 You will see I added an image.
 Anyone can add images or comments, which really makes Fold3 interactive and quite unique.
 Clicking the center of his photo and on the + sign will also make it larger and a list of other images I uploaded will appear along the bottom.
 The other images are actually in my "personal account" gallery and not in the "myclass" gallery.
 That's another way Fold3 inter-links content between users - with total interaction on the web site.
 Click the Home link at the top of the page to continue.

-- Search Fold3 for the string of all the keywords Henry Moyer Montgomery Franconia in either the First or Last Name box and you should get the same result.
-That's the fastest way to use this web site.
+- Search Fold3 for the string of all the keywords Henry Moyer Montgomery Franconia using the Keyword box under the Advanced search link and you should get the same result.
+That's a fastest way to use this web site.
 Using the BACK button or adding keywords one at a time can be frustrating experience.
 I prefer using a string of words the first time I search.
 Click the Home link at the top of the page to continue.

 - Search Fold3 for the string of keywords (all in the same search query box with quotes around the name) Philadelphia 1930 "William H. Schwalbe" and you will find him in the Eastern Penitentiary working as a clerk in the print shop on LIne 64.
 View the original census sheet by clicking on the thumbnail image.
 The census can be a wonderful tool for finding lost ancestors.
 In the Assignment for Lesson 11 you will have to opportunity to learn more about Mr. Schwalbe (aka "the thrill bandit") by finding newspaper articles about his exploits.
 Click the Home link at the top of the page to continue.

 - It's also useful to just browse through the Fold3 collections.
 Click the Records, then Browse Records on the toolbar.
 Explore the collections by clicking on the links under Category.
 Of notable interest under Non-military Records are Naturalizations, Newspapers and City Directories.
 Under the Native American Collection category click on Indian Census Rolls, 1885-1940, then North Carolina (under Jurisdiction) and then Eastern Cherokee (under Tribe), then 1898-1914 (under Year), click on Page 4 and you will see names like Wilson Featherhead, Nancy Beardevil and Mary Bearmeat along with their family groups.
 Note the columns for both English Names and Indian Names.
 Let's see if we can find anything else about Mary Bearmeat.
 Click Home the very top and do a search for Mary Bearmeat.
 You will find links for her name under Eastern Cherokee Applications 10 pages.
 Click on any one and you will see her application is ten pages long.
-Click Open Filmstrip at the bottom (you can pin the filmstrip to stay open - just click the push pin).
+Click Filmstrip at the bottom to view multiple pages and click again to close.
 Of particular interest to me are pages 6 and 7.
 What a goldmine of family information - much more than just the census.
 Click the Home link at the top of the page to continue.